jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

 ## Endurance Tests Scenarios for `calculator` Web Service (SOAP/XML)
 - [Scenario 5]( /loadTesting/k6/scen5endurance.js): all options (with `libxslt`) for Request and Response plugins

-For `calculator` scenario 5 (Performmance and Endurance tests) the  Kong node consumes 8 GB of memory at peak so it may be necessary to allocate a little bit more memory
+For `calculator` scenario 5 (Performmance and Endurance tests) the  Kong node consumes 8 GB of memory at peak so it may be necessary to allocate a little bit more memory (~8.5 GB)

 ## Performance Tests Result
 |Service name|Scenario|Test type|XSLT Library|Requests per second|Kong Proxy Latency p95|K6 Avg|K6 p95|K6 p99|Kong Linux Memory|Data Sent|Data Rcv